onionhoney/cs32-hw3-test/README.md

 test.
 Therefore, it is **STRONGLY ADVISED** to make a backup of your code before running the test.

 Run the test at your own discretion.
-The author does not take any responsibility in case of any accident.
+The authors do not take any responsibility in case of any accident.

 ---

-### Running the test
+## Running the test

 ##### Update